Baryonification: An alternative to hydrodynamical simulations for cosmological studies: From profiles to the power spectrum

 However, a much harder test for the \bfc{} model is to first fit all parameters to halo properties of a given hydrodynamical simulation, before predicting the power spectrum and comparing it with the one from the same simulation.
 This exercise was carried out in Ref.~\cite{giri2021emulation} using the gas-to-halo and stellar-to-halo mass fractions at $r_{500}$.
 It was found that for a sample of six different hydrodynamical simulations, the \bfc{} model was able to reproduce the suppressions of the power spectra at the level of about 5 percent if previously fitted to the mass fractions at $r_{500}$.

-In this section, we go a step further and carry out the following exercise: we first fit the \bfc{} model parameters to the combination of the simulated gas and stellar mass fractions as a function of radius; once the best-fitting parameters are found for a given hydrodynamical simulation, we baryonify an $N$-body simulation and compare the obtained power spectra to the one from the same simulation.
+In this section, we go a step further and carry out the following exercise: we first fit the \bfc{} model to the median gas and stellar mass fraction profiles from a given hydrodynamical simulation; once the \bfc{} model parameters are determined via the fitting process, we baryonify an $N$-body simulation and compare its matter power spectrum to the one from the same hydrodynamical simulation.
 This procedure provides a test of the baryonification method in general.
 Furthermore, it allows us to better estimate the theoretical error attributed to studies in which the matter power spectrum suppression is predicted based on observables related to galaxy groups and clusters.
 For example, X-ray observations of the gas and stellar fractions \citep{giri2021emulation, Grandis:2023qwx} or studies of the kinetic Sunyaev-Zel'dovich effect \citep{Schneider:2021wds, DES:2024iny}.

 The gas and stellar mass fraction profiles are defined as follows:

 where $M_{\rm gas} = M_{\rm hga}+M_{\rm iga}$ is the gas, $M_{\rm star} = M_{\rm cga}+M_{\rm sga}$ the stellar, and $M_{\rm tot}=M_{\rm hga}+M_{\rm iga}+M_{\rm cga} + M_{\rm sga} + M_{\rm cdm}$ the total mass profile.
 For each simulation, we measure $R_{\rm gas}(r)$ and $R_{\rm star}(r)$ in five different halo mass bins, equally spaced in $\log M_{200}h/M_\odot$ from 12.5 to 15.